syncfusion-content/uwp-docs/uwp/DataGrid/Summaries.md

 ---
 layout: post
-title: Summaries in SfDataGrid for UWP
+title: Summaries in SfDataGrid for UWP | Syncfusion
-description: Summaries
+description: Learn about summary row (table, group and caption) support in Syncfusion UWP DataGrid (SfDataGrid) control and more details.
 platform: uwp
 control: SfDataGrid
 documentation: ug